-THE need to implement minimum wages is based on the protection it offers to workers at the lowest income strata.
-These often tend to be workers from groups often marginalised in society such as youth workers and women.
+THE need to implement minimum wage is based on the protection it offers to workers at the lowest income strata.
+These often tend to be workers from groups often marginalised in society, such as youth workers and women.
 They may not have the bargaining power to demand higher wages without direct government intervention.

-For several decades, there was a near-consensus among economists that raising minimum wages just like any other floor would substantially reduce employment.
+For several decades, there was a near-consensus among economists that raising the minimum wage just like any other floor would substantially reduce employment.

 Some persist on the potential employment costs argument.
-However, that view has changed where a majority now view a significant rise to be a good idea.
+However, that view has changed, where a majority now view a significant rise to be a good idea.

-To understand the shift, it is important to appreciate the natural experiments conducted by Nobel Laureate David Card, who found that increasing minimum wages did not lead to increased unemployment.
-In fact, it was found to lift many out of poverty and benefit those in the bottom half, including those making more than the minimum wage.
+To understand the shift, it is important to appreciate the natural experiments conducted by Nobel laureate David Card, who found that increasing minimum wages did not lead to increased unemployment.

+In fact, it was found to have lifted many out of poverty and benefit those in the bottom half, including those making more than the minimum wage.

-There are those who view the implementation of a higher minimum wage as harming low-wage workers as it is an artificial value imposed by the government rather than determined via market forces.
+There are those who view the implementation of a higher minimum wage as harming low-wage workers, as it is an artificial value imposed by the government rather than determined via market forces.
 This is because those with lower skills or experience tend to have lower productivity levels.
-Hence, a higher cost structure would put-off hiring of these workers rather than employing them at lower wages until they become more experienced.
+Hence, a higher cost structure would put off the hiring of these workers rather than employing them at lower wages until they become more experienced.

 However, my opinion is that the wage policy in Malaysia should be based on the domestic context.
-In 2013, the minimum wage was first set to be at RM900 per month for West Malaysia and RM800 for East Malaysia.
+In 2013, the minimum wage was first set to be at RM900 per month for Peninsular Malaysia and RM800 for East Malaysia.
 The rate has since gone up in stages over the years.
-About a decade later, it is set to reach RM1,500 per month effective May 1, 2022.
+About a decade later, it is set to reach RM1,500 per month, effective May 1.

-This seems to be a fair rate given that the International Labour Organisation reported that the average minimum wage around the world for developing and emerging nations to be about 67% of the median wage.
+This seems to be a fair rate, given that the International Labour Organisation reported that the average minimum wage around the world for developing and emerging nations to be about 67% of the median wage (Global Wage Report, 2020-21).

-At the end of 2019 before the pandemic, according to the Department of Statistics Malaysia (DoSM), the median income in Malaysia was at RM2,442 where the mini-mum wage was set at RM1,200 (about 49%).
+At the end of 2019, before the pandemic, according to the Statistics Department (DoSM), the median income in Malaysia was at RM2,442, where the minimum wage was set at RM1,200 (about 49%).

-However, according to DoSM's data, the pandemic has lowered the median income to RM2,206, a minimum wage of RM1,500 represents about 68% which is in line with the global average.
+However, according to data from DoSM, the pandemic has lowered the median income to RM 2,206.

-Given that the economy is expected to see a strong rebound of more than 5.5% in 2022, the median wage can be expected to surpass 2019 levels by 2024.
+A minimum wage of RM 1,500 represents about 68%, which is in line with the global average.
+Given that the economy is expected to see a strong rebound of over 5.5% in 2022, the median wage can be expected to surpass 2019 levels by 2024.
 This would eventually represent a minimum wage representing 60% of the median wage.